 SIPEF’s two kernel crushing facilities are also RSPO certified.
-These facilities are also fully integrated with the Company’s IP mills in Papua New Guinea, processing palm kernels that are 100% traceable to plantation level.
+The facilities are fully integrated with the Company’s IP mills in Papua New Guinea, processing palm kernels that are 100% traceable to plantation level.

-Of the Company’s entire production area, 66.52% of its Estates and 62.94% of its smallholders are RSPO certified.
-Progress towards certification is reported annually within the RSPO Annual Communication of Progress (ACOP).
+Of the Company’s entire production area, 69% of the area under SIPEF’s own estates and 80% of SIPEF’s smallholder production area are RSPO certified.
+Progress towards certification is reported annually through the RSPO Annual Communication of Progress (ACOP).

-The percentage of uncertified Estates is mainly due to new developments in Indonesia.
+The percentage of uncertified estates is mainly due to new developments in Indonesia.
 All of these have passed the RSPO required New Planting Procedure but do not qualify for an RSPO audit yet, as they have not been issued a Hak Guna Usaha (HGU) by the Indonesian Government.
 Further challenges in Indonesia are due to a regulation requiring 20% of HGU areas to be under smallholders for all new and renewed HGUs.
-This has required SIPEF to add new smallholders, for which it has taken additional time to include in SIPEF’s supply base.
+To ensure compliance, SIPEF has added and engaged new smallholders, and is working with them on their integration into the Company’s certified supply base.

-SIPEF’s third party suppliers are smallholders with whom SIPEF has a Memorandum of Understanding (MoU), whose production location is known and mapped, and who are eligible to RSPO certification over time.
+SIPEF’s third-party suppliers are smallholders with whom SIPEF has a Memorandum of Understanding (MoU), whose production location is known and mapped, and who are either already RSPO certified or have the potential to become certified within the Group’s RSPO Time Bound Plan.
 As such, while some of the Company’s supply base is not yet certified, all of it is traceable.

-SIPEF’s Responsible Purchasing Policy also provides the framework for the procedures utilised to select, monitor, and if necessary, exclude smallholders from the Company’s supply base.
+SIPEF’s Responsible Purchasing Policy also provides the framework for the procedures utilised to select, monitor, and if necessary, not include smallholders from the Company’s supply base.
 In alignment with SIPEF’s policy, these local procedures are based on requirements linked to human rights, labour and environmental issues.

 Compliance & Risk Management in Indonesia

-In Indonesia, PT Tolan Tiga Indonesia will engage with smallholders to undergo a screening process before entering into a MoU.
+In Indonesia, PT Tolan Tiga Indonesia requires that newly engaged smallholders undergo a screening process before entering into a MoU.
 This process determines if their land and practices are compliant with SIPEF’s policies, and if they are over time, able to be integrated into SIPEF’s supply chain.
 Part of the screening process includes checking the locations of the plots and evaluating the smallholders against a set of geographic, fundamental, and continuous improvement criteria.

-Under the company managed programme, the existing production areas are managed entirely by the Company and fall under the internal control system the Company has in place for its own operations.
+Under SIPEF’s company managed smallholder programme, the existing production areas are managed entirely by the Company and fall under the internal control system the Company has in place for its own operations.
 Any new smallholder development under this programme will undergo the RSPO New Planting Procedure (NPP).
-This ensures that there is compliance with all of the key criteria including conducting soil suitability, integrated HCV/HCS, land use change, social impact and greenhouse gas assessments.
+This ensures that there is compliance with all of the key criteria including assessing soil suitability, integrated High Conservation Value (HCV)/High Carbon Stock (HCS), land use change, social impact and greenhouse gas (GHG) assessments.

 An internal Standard Operating Procedure (SOP) has been developed and is managed by PT Tolan Tiga Indonesia’s Smallholder Department in Indonesia.
 The SOP ensures alignment in the selection and monitoring procedures for smallholders across the operations.
 The aforementioned smallholder checklists can be found: